ena-infrastructure/specifications/ena-oauth2-authn-bp.md

 That the authorization server needs to know which user it should delegate rights for is obvious, but how this authentication is actually performed is out of scope for the OAuth 2.0 specifications.

 In many real-life scenarios, the user has already authenticated and logged in to the web application before the application acts as an OAuth client and redirects the user to the authorization server.
-In security domains where authentications are session-bound and “remember me” functionality is not used, this may mean that the user has to authenticate twice: once when logging in to the application and again when being redirected to the authorization server.
+In security domains where authentications are session-bound and “remember me” functionality is not used, this may mean that the user has to authenticate twice: once when logging in to the web application and again when being redirected to the authorization server.

-If the application and the authorization server use the same type of user authentication, for example, they both use the same identity provider and they both require the same user identity attributes and authentication context for authenticating a user, there are methods to apply where the user only (visibly) authenticates once.
+If the web application and the authorization server use the same type of user authentication, for example, they both use the same identity provider and they both require the same user identity attributes and authentication context for authenticating a user, there are methods to apply where the user only (visibly) authenticates once.

-This document provides best practices for user authentication in OAuth 2.0 when end users log in to the OAuth 2.0 client application before the OAuth 2.0 flow starts.
+This document provides best practices for user authentication in OAuth 2.0 when end users log in to the  web application (which is the OAuth 2.0 client) before the OAuth 2.0 flow starts.

 The document presents a number of approaches to solving the above problem, some of which are considered more favourable.
 The approach chosen for a particular deployment depends on its ability to adapt and make the necessary changes.

 However, certain prerequisites must be met for the recommendations in this document to be valid:

-- The application and the OAuth 2.0  authorization server must have a consistent "view" of their users when it comes to authentication.
+- The web application and the OAuth 2.0  authorization server must have a consistent "view" of their users when it comes to authentication.
 This means they need to share a common set of requirements regarding assurance levels and identity attributes.
-In practice, the user typically authenticates with the same eID for both the application and the authorization server.
+In practice, the user typically authenticates with the same eID for both the web application and the authorization server.

-- The authentication services or modules used by the application and the OAuth 2.0 authorization server should be externalized rather than tightly integrated.
+- The authentication services or modules used by the web application and the OAuth 2.0 authorization server should be externalized rather than tightly integrated.
 For example, they may be a SAML Identity Provider or an OpenID Provider.

 <a name="problem-description"></a>